equinor/eit-web-ar/docs/developer-guide.md

 ### STATUS:
 * Needs testing and tuning!
+* The model is based on the velocity from measurements, so the model should be improved if possible.
+Any ideas?

 ### What:
 Uses a kalman filter to approximate your position in the scene.